Heat From Air

 What is an exhaust air heat pump?

-An exhaust air heat pump (EAHP) transfers heat from a ventilation system to warm air that heats your home.
-The heat can also be used to heat water stored in a hot water cylinder for your hot taps, showers and baths.
+Exhaust Air Heat Pumps (EAHP) transfer heat from a ventilation system to warm air that heats your home.
+You can also use the heat to warm water stored in a water cylinder for your taps, showers, and baths.

 Why an exhaust air heat pump might be suitable for you and your home.

-• They combine ventilation, heating, and hot water in a single unit.
+– They combine ventilation, heating, and hot water in a single unit.

-• They remove the need to install a wet central heating system or install a gas connection to a new build property.
+– Remove the need to install a wet central heating system or install a gas connection to a new build property.

 What is a mechanical ventilation system?